SuperNEMO-DBD/brew/README.md

 As with the `exec` command, you will need to use the `--home $HOME --bind /sps` arguments at CC-IN2P3 to share the `/sps` data directory and your `$HOME` area with the container.
 These, together with `run`, enable you to run both general and production processing, reconstruction, and analysis tasks at CC-IN2P3, including batch jobs.
 Please see their dedicated [Singularity @ CC-IN2P3 documentation](https://doc.cc.in2p3.fr/logiciels:singularity)([or in English](https://doc.cc.in2p3.fr/en:logiciels:singularity)) for further instructions.
-It is also possible to run graphical programs such as `root` or `flvisualize` in the image, but if you are running over an SSH connection you must have X11 forwarding set up.
+It is also possible to run graphical programs such as `root` or `flvisualize` in the image.

 Much more is possible with Singularity, with a very clear and detailed overview available in its [online documentation](https://www.sylabs.io/guides/2.6/user-guide/index.html).